AirPod EMF Radiation: Risks, Safety, and Expert Advice

 Is It Safe To Sleep With AirPods In?

 In the short term, sleeping with AirPods or other wireless earbuds is generally considered safe.
-However, it’s important to keep the volume low to protect your eardrums and be certain that you aren’t putting too much pressure on the earbuds which can cause potentially cause damage.
+However, it's important to keep the volume low to protect your eardrums and be certain that you aren't putting too much pressure on the earbuds which can potentially cause damage.

-In the long-term, radiation exposure, especially while sleeping, could cause adverse health effects.
 If you are going to sleep with headphones, consider a safer alternative such as Airtube headphones.

 Is It Bad To Wear AirPods All The Time?

-Wearing AirPods or any other wireless earbuds for extended periods of time could increase your risk of adverse health affects from the radio frequency radiation exposure.
-We know that the damage from such exposure is generally cumulative, so reducing that exposure could be healthier.
+Wearing AirPods or any other wireless earbuds for extended periods of time could increase your risk of adverse health effects from radiofrequency radiation exposure.

-There will likely not be any immediate harm to wearing AirPods for whole days at a time, but you should keep a close eye on how you’re feeling, your mood, frequency of headaches etc. to be certain your body is comfortable with such use.
+There will likely not be any immediate harm to wearing AirPods for whole days at a time, but you should keep a close eye on how you're feeling, your mood, frequency of headache,s etc. to be certain your body is comfortable with such use.

 Are Airpods Safe For Children?